Personal Projects.

 The Hidden Valley was my environment art submission for the GradsInGames 'Search for a Star' competition, the brief being to create four separate assets (providing screenshots and documentation) that would populate an environment within UE4 or UE5.
 As I had no previous experience using Unreal Engine 5, I chose to experiment with the newest installment of the engine.

 I was inspired by J.R.R.
 Tolkien's Middle Earth legendarium when conceptualizing and designing the environment, specifically 'Rivendell' which means in the common tongue: 'deep valley'.
-Here are the four main assets I created (using Blender for modelling and Adobe Substance Painter for texturing) to build the environment around:
+Here are the four main assets I created (using Blender for modelling and Adobe Substance Painter for texturing) to build the environment around.
+I am comfortable working in both a low and mid-poly workflow, aiming to field optimised and eyecatching assets which have no negative impact on playing performance.

-As highlighted in the presentation, my intention was to explore the placement and organisation of assets in order to deliver a compelling and clear narrative- through the Lumen lighting system built into Unreal Engine 5.
+As highlighted in the presentation, I intended to explore the placement and organisation of assets to deliver a compelling and clear narrative- through the Lumen lighting system built into Unreal Engine 5.
 This was an interesting exploration as prior, I only considered lighting during post-production as a post-processing component, rather than building an environment with it at the forefront.

 I was able to successfully implement a lighting volume to highlight checkpoints in the level, whilst working within the framework of the brief and inspirational material: